xonq/mycotools/test/mycotools_workshop.md

 ## A note on the `mtdb` database command
 `mtdb` is a command that controls your interface to generated MTDBs.
-You can have different *primary* MTDBs for different projects, and can interact with subsets of those databases, which we will go over later.
+You can have different *primary* MTDBs for different projects by initializing different databases, and/or you can have a large primary database and interact with subsets of it/

 To print the path of the primary database you are linked to, simply run: